Kayla1703/Kayla/README.md

 ### Personal attributes

 ►	Excellent writing and communication skills - able to analyse, formulate and present information.

 ►	Confident, friendly extrovert who understands the importance of people relationships in business environments.

-►	Proficient in the use of MS Office (Word/PowerPoint/Outlook/Excel) and technologically competent (Computer skills 171, Stellenbosch    University 2014)
+►	Proficient in the use of MS Office (Word/PowerPoint/Outlook/Excel) and technologically competent (Computer skills 171, Stellenbosch    University 2014).

+► I have completed SAFe training.

 ►	Confident with statistical analysis (Two university modules, BDE 212 and Mathematics (bio) 214, Stellenbosch University 2015).

 ►	Uses own initiative and works well without supervision.
 I am always willing to learn new skills.

 ►	Well-organised with good time management skills.

 ►	Can work well in a team.